An object can have multiple presentations.

 - In the List presentation field, type Customers.

-You can omit setting this property because the catalog synonym matches the List presentation property (fig. 3.17).
+You can omit to set this property because the catalog synonym matches the List presentation property (fig. 3.17).

 Fig. 3.17.
 Specifying main catalog settings